This note discusses the analysis of the knowledge and experience that you will have gained either directly or via consultation.

 It is easy, too, to frighten people with ‘science’.
 76 per cent of one group of adults, presented with a number of true facts about the chemical di-hydrogen monoxide, concluded that Government should regulate its use.
 The other 24 per cent presumably knew that the chemical’s other name is ‘water’.

-Scientific ‘facts’ are also often anything but ‘facts’ as you or I would understand the term.
-Indeed, you can always tell good scientists by the way in which they acknowledge uncertainties, make assumptions explicit, distinguish between what is true and what is speculative, and present options.
+There are many scientific ‘facts'.
+But research scientists work by publishing their theories and conclusions so that others can test them.
+Slowly, over time, it becomes clear that what scientists are saying is very likely true, and should be acted upon.
+But you can always tell good scientists by the way in which they acknowledge any remaining uncertainties, make assumptions explicit, distinguish between what is true and what is speculative, and present options.

 By the way, do not be tempted, when faced with a hostile press or a one-sided lobby, to assemble your own dodgy statistics – or dodgy science – to fight them off.
 The inevitable result would be that those with whom you are trying to communicate would then see you as prejudiced and/or adversarial, and you might also then fail to pay insufficient attention to perfectly reasonable arguments from ‘the other side’.